QuiqueMartinez/UnityIssueTracker/README.md

 - Automatically scans code for user-defined attributes.
 - Generates a list of issues categorized by priority, status, and tags.
 - Integrates a custom Editor window to view and manage issues.
-- Fully compatible with Unity Package Manager (UPM) for easy integration.

 ---